Here's why some people in the path of a hurricane choose to stay put

 Baker said emergency officials generally characterize evacuation zones by letters.
 But most people don't know what zone they live in and may not know a mandatory evacuation order applies to their location, he said.

-Myrtle Beach Mayor Brenda Bethune implored her citizens to evacuate early to avoid traffic jams.

-"We don't have an interstate and aren't connected to one.
-That makes the evacuation process very slow.
-People must not wait to leave."

-Last year, Houston, known for its susceptibility to flooding because of its flatness, was never put under an evacuation order -- voluntary or mandatory -- even as then-Hurricane Harvey threatened southeast Texas.
+Last year, Houston, known for its susceptibility to flooding because of its flatness, was never put under an evacuation order -- voluntary or mandatory -- even as Hurricane Harvey threatened southeast Texas.
 Many residents were trapped on rooftops and wading through flooded streets, carrying children on their shoulders.

-Mayor Sylvester Turner defended his decision not to order evacuations before the city was hit by torrential rain from Hurricane Harvey.
+Mayor Sylvester Turner defended his decision not to order evacuations before the city was hit by torrential rain from Harvey.

 "You literally cannot put 6.5 million people on the road," Turner said.
-"If you think the situation right now is bad, you give an order to evacuate, you are creating a nightmare
+"If you think the situation right now is bad, you give an order to evacuate, you are creating a nightmare."

 Related Content